 Since the law is fulfilled, heaven and earth had to have passed away!
-Since the physical three dimensional heaven and earth did not pass away, we must conclude that the expression “heaven and earth” in the 2 Peter passage means something other than what we would normally think it to be.
+Since we have no historical records of the physical, material, heaven and earth did not pass away, we must conclude that the expression “heaven and earth” in the 2 Peter passage means something other than what we would normally think it to be.

 The Koine Greek word for “elements” (stoicheia) used in the 2 Peter 3:10–13 passage is used seven times in the New Testament.
 The primary meaning of the word is given by Bauer, Arndt and Gingrich, A Greek-English Lexicon of the New Testament, as “elements (of learning), fundamental principles or even letters of the alphabet, ABC’s, the very elements of the truth of God.”
 From this definition we can see that the primary use of the word means elements of religious training, or the ceremonial precepts that are common to the worship of the Jews or, in effect, their entire religious system!